Donderstal/IRL_RPG/README.md

 Try the latest the game at: http://34.90.228.47/

 ### LOG
+#### SEP 3, 2020
+* Adding basic special effects in battles
+* Updating some ui elements
+* Consistent setup with spacebar and z as controls

 #### AUG 28, 2020
 * New system for battle moves and animations
 * New classes Move, AnimationStep